Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: DFT approach

 While the positions of the \textit{e}$_g$ features are found to be almost insensitive to variations of $J_H$, the spin splitting of the fully occupied \textit{t}$_{2g}$ bands is strongly reduced upon increasing $J_H$.
 Importantly, this reduction does \emph{not} originate from a suppression of the \textit{e}$_g$ or ligand spin polarization, which remains robust over the entire range of $J_H$ considered.
-Instead, it reflects a weakening of the effective Hund-driven exchange field that couples the polarized \textit{e}$_g$ states to the \textit{t}$_{2g}$ manifold.
-As a result, the \textit{t}$_{2g}$ states gradually move back toward their reference positions characteristic of the nonmagnetic limit as $J_H$ is increased.
+Instead it basically follows from the fact that with increasing $J_H$ it becomes more and more energetically favorable for the $t_{\rm 2g}$ electrons to have their spins aligned with the majority spin of the $e_{\rm g}$ electrons.
+This is demonstrated explicitly by deriving Eq.~\eqref{eq:t2g_split} in Appendix~\ref{Mean-field} -- which basically follows from the Hubbard-Kanomori interaction (with the so-called double counting correction also playing an important role, see Appendix~\ref{Mean-field} for more details).
+Here it is important to note that according to Eq.~\eqref{eq:t2g_split} the spin up (minority in the presented results of Fig~\ref{fig:evolutionJH}) $t_{\rm 2g}$ electrons acquire a more positive potential $\propto -J_H M_{e_{\rm g}}$ (since $M_{e_{\rm g}} <0$ in our convention of of Fig.~\ref{fig:evolutionJH}).
+Thus their energy shifts downwards with increasing $J_H$, exactly as observed in Fig.~\ref{fig:evolutionJH}.
+On the other hand, the spin down (i.e. majority) $t_{\rm 2g}$ electrons acquire a negative potential $\propto J_H M_{e_{\rm g}}$ (remember that $M_{e_{\rm g}} <0$ in our convention) and shift upwards with increasing $J_H$, in agreement with Fig.~\ref{fig:evolutionJH}.

-This behavior can be understood as follows.
-Once the \textit{e}$_g$ shell is spin polarized, electrons in the \textit{t}$_{2g}$ manifold experience a spin-dependent interaction with the \textit{e}$_g$ electrons.
-This interaction shifts the \textit{t}$_{2g}$ states differently for the two spin channels, giving rise to a finite spin splitting even though the \textit{t}$_{2g}$ bands are fully occupied.
-The strength of this induced exchange field is controlled by Hund’s coupling: increasing $J_H$ reduces the effective interaction coefficients that couple the \textit{e}$_g$ spin polarization to the \textit{t}$_{2g}$ states.
-As a consequence, the additional Hund-driven contribution to the \textit{t}$_{2g}$ spin splitting is progressively weakened, and the \textit{t}$_{2g}$ bands move back toward their reference positions characteristic of the weakly spin-polarized or nonmagnetic case [See Fig.~\ref{fig:evolutionU}(a)].
+Last but not least, it is also important to note that a reversal phenomenon does not happen for the $e_{\rm g}$ electrons -- for the $t_{\rm 2g}$ electrons are fully filled, see Appendix~\ref{Mean-field} for details.